 Meritorious Unit Award with oak leaf cluster

-Air Force Outstanding Unit Award with Valor Device with five oak leaf clusters
+Air and Space Force Outstanding Unit Award with Valor Device with six oak leaf clusters

 Japan Defense Cooperation Medal with oak leaf cluster

 2021 United States Air Force Academy Athletic Hall of Fame

 2020 The Emperor of Japan Order of the Rising Sun, Gold Rays with Neck Ribbon

 2020 Pacific Air Forces General and Mrs. Jerome F. O’Malley Award